vishvAsa/sanskrit/vyAkaraNam/whitney/09_Chapter_V_NOUNS_AND_ADJECTIVES.md

 requiring special notice: namely—

 323\.
-Compound adjectives having as final member a bare verbal root, with the value of a present participle (383 a ff.): thus, `su-dṛ́ç` *well-looking*; `pra-búdh` *foreknowing*; `a-drúh` *not hating*;
+Compound adjectives having as final member a bare verbal root, with the value of a present participle (383 a ff.): thus, `su-dṛ́ś` *well-looking*; `pra-búdh` *foreknowing*; `a-drúh` *not hating*;
 `veda-víd` *Veda-knowing*; `vṛtra-hán` *Vritra-slaying*; `upastha-sád` *sitting in the lap*.
 Every root is liable to be used in this way, and